Takashiidobe/notes/src/books/the-art-of-postgresql/structured-query-language.md

 order by date;
 ```

-Let\'s say we want to count week on week growth:
+Let's say we want to count week on week growth:

 We can use a window function: